cwendorf/Sourcebook/Calculations/worked-examples/factorial.md

 ### APA Style

 The Factorial ANOVA provides statistics for the main effects and interactions in a factorial design.
 Each effect would be summarized in a style analogous to a One Way ANOVA.
-The first example focuses on statistical significance testing, whereas as the second version includes and emphasizes interpretation of the effect size.
+The first example focuses on statistical significance testing, whereas the second version includes and emphasizes interpretation of the effect size.

 > A 2 (Factor A) x 2 (Factor B) ANOVA showed that neither Factor A, *F*(1,12) = 0.67, *p* = .430, nor Factor B, *F*(1,12) = 2.67, *p* = .128, had a statistically significant impact on the Outcome.
 However, the interaction was statistically significant, *F*(1,12) = 6.00, *p* = .031.